NARA Privacy Act Systems: NARA 23

-SYSTEM LOCATION: Investigative case files are located at the Office of Inspector General at the National Archives and Records Administration, College Park, Maryland.
+SYSTEM LOCATION: Investigative case files are located in the Office of Inspector General, and are held for long-term storage at Federal Records Centers.

-CATEGORIES OF INDIVIDUALS IN THE SYSTEM: Individuals covered by this system of records may include: persons who have been the source of a complaint or an allegation that a crime has occurred, witnesses having information or evidence concerning an investigation, and suspects in criminal, administrative, or civil actions.
-Current and former NARA employees, NARA contract employees, members of NARA's Federal advisory committees, and members of the public are covered under this system of records when they become subjects of or witnesses to authorized investigations.
+CATEGORIES OF INDIVIDUALS IN THE SYSTEM: Individuals covered by this system of records may include: People who have been the source of a complaint or an allegation that has been brought to the OIG, witnesses having information or evidence concerning an investigation, and suspects in criminal, administrative, civil, or other actions.
+Current and former NARA employees, NARA contract employees, members of NARA's Federal advisory committees, contractors, and members of the public are covered under this system of records when they become subjects of, or witnesses to, or are otherwise involved in authorized investigations.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 App.
 3.

-ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains investigative case files on individuals to: examine allegations and/or complaints of fraud, waste, abuse, and irregularities and violations of laws and regulations; make determinations resulting from these authorized investigations; and facilitate the preparation of statistical and other reports by the Office of Inspector General.
-The routine use statements A, B, C, D, G, and H, described in Appendix A following the NARA Notices, apply to this system of records.
+ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: Pursuant to the Inspector General Act of 1978, 95, and Inspector General Reform Act of 2008, Public Law 110-409, (codified as amended at 5 U.S.C.
+App.
+3), NARA maintains investigative case files on individuals to: Examine allegations and/or complaints of fraud, waste, abuse, and irregularities and violations of laws and regulations; make determinations resulting from these authorized investigations; and facilitate the preparation of statistical and other reports by the Office of Inspector General (OIG).
+As described in Appendix A, the routine use statements A, B, C, D, E, G, and H also apply to this system of records.

-2. To a court, magistrate or administrative tribunal in the course of presenting evidence, including disclosures to opposing counsel or witness in the course of civil discovery, litigation, or settlement negotiations or in connection with criminal law proceedings or in response to a subpoena where arguably relevant to a proceeding.
+2. To a court, magistrate or administrative tribunal in the course of presenting evidence, including disclosures to opposing counsel or witness in the course of civil discovery, litigation, or settlement negotiations, in connection with criminal law proceedings, or in response to a subpoena where arguably relevant to a proceeding.

 3. To the Department of Justice for the purpose of litigating an action or seeking legal advice, or for the purpose of obtaining its advice on Freedom of Information Act matters.